 I liked the fact that I was in control of demonstrating my professionalism.
 This boosted my self-esteem and confidence.
 The whole experience made me appreciate the importance of developing communities of practice.
 The tasks were straightforward and there was a useful guideline from The Society for Education and Training (SET) about what was needed.
-The SET team were always very helpful and responded quickly – making the whole experience a positive one from start to finish.
+The SET team was always very helpful and responded quickly – making the whole experience a positive one from start to finish.

 My supporter was approachable and guided me in the right direction throughout the process – as well as understanding that I had to find things out for myself.

 It has encouraged me to step out of my comfort zone as a teacher and try new ways of working.
 It has helped me realise the importance of working as a team and sharing ideas to improve.
 Having achieved QTLS, I am constantly reflecting on how I can continue improving my teaching.

 My learners are benefiting from my openness and honesty – and become more motivated when I ask them for their ideas and opinions.

 I have developed a positive relationship with my learners and my new teaching strategies have allowed me to understand their needs better – for example, giving them more time to answer difficult questions.

 My working relationship with colleagues has also improved, as well as higher student retention – and my employer has recognised the hard work and commitment that I have shown with my professional development.

 Before achieving QTLS, I had been unsuccessful at several interviews.
 I was awarded QTLS in April 2017 and in my last interview, I talked about the QTLS process and how I had developed professionally – as well as my commitment to lifelong learning.
 I was thrilled to be offered the post of Functional Skills tutor.